outwittester/myclass/00/prerequisites.md

 	- insert mode
 	- command mode
 2. change arrow to hjkl
 3. vim filename
 4. i  -> enter insert mode
 5. esc -> exit insert mode, command mode
 6. :  -> command to execute
 7. L -> end of current page  H -> head M -> middle
 8. G -> move cursor to last line of page
 9. A -> enter insert mode at the end of current line, try a
 10. o -> enter insert mode at the beginning  of the next line,  try O
 11. 0 -> move cursor to the beginning of current line, try $ and ^
 12. dd -> delete current line and save it in clip board, try D
 13. p -> paste things in clip board to current line
 14. u -> undo
 15. control + r -> redo
 16. w -> one word forward
 17. b -> one word backward
 18. dw -> delete one word and save it in clip board
 19. d3w -> delete three words and save it in clip board
 20. gg -> move cursor to the beginning of the whole page
 21. %s/Hello/Bye/g  -> change all test from 'Hello' to 'Bye' , try without g
 22. r -> replace one char, try R
 23. X -> delte one char before, try x
 24. . -> redo last command
 25. J -> join 2 lines
 26. d$ -> delete to the end of current line
 27. :w -> write
 28. :q -> quit
 29. :q! -> quit without save
 30. :x -> save and quit
 31. :y -> copy
 32. v -> visual motion to select
 33. control e -> scroll down, try control b
 34. /text -> search text, n to next
 35. set ic -> set ignore case, try noic
 36. :noh -> no highlight
 37. % -> find matching case {[()]}
 38. fx -> find fist char of 'x'

-	### There are many more but good to go
+# Some Useful folders

+/bin

+> for all your executable binaries

+/etc

+> **“etc”** is an English word which means etcetera (and so on)
+>
+> a central location for all your configuration files are located and this can be treated as nerve centre of your Linux/Unix machine.

+/dev

+> for all hardware devices attached to machine. device files

+/var

+> files and directories that are constantly changing

+/var/log

+/home

+/tmp

+> system temprorary directory.
+All users have read+write acces